EvaluationContext/evaluationcontext.github.io/_posts/2024-12-22-IncrementalRefersh-Parameters.md

 DateTime.From(Date.EndOfMonth(DateTime.LocalNow())) meta [IsParameterQuery = true, IsParameterQueryRequired = true, Type = type datetime]
 ```

 But this has the issues with dataflow Dataflows GEN1 mentioned before.
-Instead we are able keep `RangeStart` and `RangeEnd` static, and move the logic to return the most recent 3 month to the table.
-We can leverage the fact that the Power BI service will hijack the `RangeStart` and `RangeEnd` parameters to filter the data for a data range for each partition, and that we only want the most recent 3 months locally.
+Instead we are able keep `RangeStart`{:.console} and `RangeEnd`{:.console} static, and move the logic to return the most recent 3 month to the table.
+We can leverage the fact that the Power BI service will hijack the `RangeStart`{:.console} and `RangeEnd`{:.console} parameters to filter the data for a data range for each partition, and that we only want the most recent 3 months locally.
 Firstly we want to identify a date that precedes the window of our Incremental Refresh window.
-For example if we are archiving 2 years of data we could pick `01-01-2020`.
+For example if we are archiving 2 years of data we could pick `01-01-2020`{:.console}.
 In the table definition we can look out for this date and filter to the last 3 month, else enact the regular incremental refresh pattern.

 ```
 // table